MathieuBerthier/CoinGecko_api_python_functions/README.md

 # CoinGecko_api_python_functions

-Functions that automatically get information about a coin from CoinGecko API
+Functions that automatically get informations about a coin from CoinGecko API